Master's of Health Informatics: Careers

 Master of Health Informatics Careers

-Potential careers include those in computer science, information technology, clinical, health, decision sciences, information systems, management, organizational theory and other key areas.
+Potential careers include those in computer science, information technology, clinical, healthcare, data analytics, decision sciences, information systems, database management, organizational leadership and other key areas.

-The online Master of Health Informatics from the University of Cincinnati is designed to equip health care professionals with the technical, management and business knowledge needed to advance into the future with confidence.
+The online Master of Health Informatics at University of Cincinnati is designed to equip health care professionals with the technical, data analytics, management and business knowledge needed to advance into the future with confidence.
 Focused study of informatics can be an advantage to anyone with experience in:

 - Allied health

 - Clinical care

 - Health information management